Starkstraitos/software_cornwall_newsletter/README.md

-This current stage of swcw_nwlr, is more the comming together of the final components.
-Opening up the Software_cornwall_prototype folder will bring you to the stage where all the components have been assembled.
-It is not cosmetically looking fantastic yet, and more work with CSS will be needed.
+This updated version, comes with a primarily finished technical read-out of the project.
+The zip, included is the first draft, whilst the folder, contains the current stage of development.

+Next, the project will be worked on with CSS, to make it look stunning.